strategist922/CoreNeuron/README.md

 CoreNEURON is a simplified engine for the [NEURON](https://www.neuron.yale.edu/neuron/) simulator optimised for both memory usage and computational speed.
 Its goal is to simulate massive cell networks with minimal memory footprint and optimal performance.

-If you are new user and would like to use CoreNEURON, [this tutorial](https://github.com/nrnhines/ringtest) will be a good starting point to understand complete workflow of using CoreNEURON with NEURON.
+If you are a new user and would like to use CoreNEURON, [this tutorial](https://github.com/nrnhines/ringtest) will be a good starting point to understand complete workflow of using CoreNEURON with NEURON.

 # Features